The John Tracy Ellis

 Two letters of recommendation from scholars familiar with the applicant’s work, one of whom must be his or her dissertation director.

 A sample chapter of the dissertation, or a segment thereof, not exceeding 25 pages.
-Please submit this via the online application form as a PDF attachment.

 About the Ellis Dissertation Award